The Gateway to the Cosmos

 Nompuewenu means "beyond the sky"

 The Dr. Cristina V. Torres Memorial Astronomical Observatory, or CTMO, is an optical observatory located in Resaca de la Palma State Park in Brownsville, Texas.
-CTMO is the primary astronomical facility of the University of Texas Rio Grande Valley as well as the Brownsville community and South Texas.
+CTMO is the primary astronomical facility of the University of Texas – Rio Grande Valley (UTRGV) as well as the Brownsville community and South Texas.
 It is operated by members of the Time Domain Astronomy Group at the Center for Gravitational Wave Astronomy under the direction of Dr. Mario Diaz.
-The main activities of CTMO are:

-- Education: Many students and teachers use the facility as an experience-based learning tool through training on the operation of of the observatory and its various instrumentation.
+- Education: Many students and teachers are invited to use the facility as an experience-based learning tool through training on the operation of the observatory and its various instrumentation.
 CTMO is developing an observational astronomy curriculum that will be adopted in local high schools and implemented via remote command of the observatory.